 The CILA Faculty Writing program, modeled after the successful Boldt Writing Retreats, provides opportunities for St. Olaf faculty to focus on their scholarly writing: to develop a work-in-progress, revise a conference presentation for publication, incorporate feedback before submitting an article to a refereed journal, polish a grant application, or perhaps revisit and revise a rejected manuscript.
 The retreats, open to faculty from all disciplines and Faculties, provide structured writing time in a distraction-free atmosphere among supportive colleagues and with an expert facilitator.

-Deadline for Applications for the January Writing Retreat is November 15; see the Call for Applications.
+Deadline for Applications for the Summer 2014 Retreat is Monday, April 21.

 Participants in the 2013 Summer Writing Retreat, led by Diane LeBlanc (Director of Writing and Associate Professor of Interdisciplinary Studies): Chris Brunelle (Classics), Ibtesam al-Atiyat (Sociology and Anthropology), Jason Ripley (Religion), Ashley Hodgson (Economics), Laura Listenberger (Biology/Chemistry), Kris MacPherson (Library, Asian Studies), Karen Cherewatuk (English), Katie Ziegler-Graham (Statistics), Henriet Hendriks (Political Science), Alberto Villate-Isaza (Spanish), and Trish Beckman (Religion).